Metric Builder

 Using Templates to Create Metrics

 Use case templates enable efficient metric creation with the assistance of pre-filled fields and commonly used event associations.
 The use case templates provide clear guidance on where to begin and establish a well-defined process for metric creation.
-Common use cases involve measuring the time required to complete user login, successful checkout, and other time-critical user experiences.
+Common use cases involve measuring the time required to complete a user login, a successful checkout, and other time-critical user experiences.

-1. To browse all use cases, choose either of the options:
+1. To browse all use cases, select Conviva Metric Templates from the Metric Builder page.

 2. From the use case list, select a required use case.
 In this case, choose Login Start to Complete Avg Time.
 You can check comprehensive information to better understand the specifics of each metric after selecting.